 In February 2022 we were very proud to be awarded the History Association's Gold Quality Mark.
 The Historical Association Quality Mark is an award that recognises the excellence of history provision in a school.

 Hampshire Advisory Service visited a number of schools at the end of the summer term 2021 as part of a good practice review on 'School Culture'.
 Harrow Way was one of the 6 secondary schools to be part of this best practice review.

-Harrow Way Community School is the first school in Andover to be designated a Lead School by CAS (Computing at School), and the only school in Hampshire to be awarded the much coveted Geographical Association Centre of Excellence status and hold the Secondary Geography Quality Mark (SGQM).
-The school holds the Teacher Development Trust Network (TDTN) prestigious Silver Award and was recently awarded the 'Music Mark'.
-Harrow Way is the first school in Hampshire to receive the BIG Anti-Bullying Award.
-The school is a strategic partner and leads the Andover Hub within the LEARN Teaching School Alliance.
+Harrow Way Community School was the first school in Andover to be designated a Lead School by CAS (Computing at School).
+We have also been awarded the SMSC Gold Award, Teacher Development Trust Network (TDTN) Silver Award and the 'Music Mark'.
+Harrow Way also had its 'BIG Anti-Bullying Award' revalidated in 2023.
+We also achieved the Gold Quality Mark for Careers.

-Almost 35% of students come from large, principally local authority/GLC built estates; 30% live in the town's most deprived ward, where adult literacy is in the bottom 6% nationally.
+Almost 35% of students come from large, principally local authority/ GLC built estates; 30% live in the town's most deprived ward, where adult literacy is in the bottom 6% nationally.
 Andover is a town with high levels of employment, but low percentages of highly paid jobs and small numbers of people in the highest social groups.

-The % of students known to be eligible for the Pupil Premium is around the national average, and the % of students with SEN support is now in slightly above the national average.
-The % of students with an EHCP has increased significantly over the last few years and is now significantly above the national average.
-Using the Hampshire IDACI Deprivation Indicator, we are ranked 15 out of the 69 Secondary Schools in the LA (1 most deprived/69 least deprived).
+The % of students known to be eligible for the Pupil Premium is slightly below the national average (24.6), and the % of students with SEN support is now just below the national average (10%).
+The % of students with an EHCP has increased significantly over the last few years and is now significantly above the national average (4.8%).
+Using the Hampshire IDACI Deprivation Indicator, we are ranked 15 out of the 69 Secondary Schools in the LA.
 In the IDSR the school location deprivation indicator was in quintile 2 (less deprived) of all schools.
 This does not, however, paint a full picture of the deprivation some of our students suffer.

 We are very proud of our achievements.
-We believe Harrow Way is a good school.
+We believe Harrow Way is a good school with many outstanding features.
+(Ofsted HMI Feedback July 2022)